davidgb9716/data-science/czech-universities/README.md

 In this stage, our goal is to understand the data and its contents.
 I'll handle tasks such as data collection, data description, data exploration (Exploratory Data Analysis, or EDA); among others.

+In terms of data collection, as mentioned previously, the dataset that I will be working with comes from Kaggle.
+It's called, "Graduation from Czech universities".
+This dataset, according to the Kaggle Contributor who uploaded it (Daniel Herman), is a "scraped collection of data from a Czech Statistical Institute website tracking course of studies at public and private universities."

 ### Correlation Heatmap
 ![correlation_heatmap](https://github.com/davidgb9716/data-science/assets/83733181/74f0e232-bdbb-41ad-843d-426f7f9c4c76)